ibi-group/survey/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 To see the localization support, append a language code at the end of the URL (for example, [http://localhost:3000/fr](http://localhost:3000/fr) will render French strings).
 The system will attempt to map that key to languages defined in the `next.config.js`.
 Language strings are stored in `config.yaml`.

+### How to get the S3 upload to work

+An `env.example` file is provided.
+By placing AWS credentials and a bucket name in the corresponding slots, next will pick up on them and automatically upload results into the specified bucket.